gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

   - arrange them in the same manner as in [Figure 12](./images/figure_12.png) (from left to right, top to bottom).
   - When a photo is clicked, a new tab is opened to display that photo in its original size.
 - **Note**: **Broken Images** in the Photos tab is fine.
+- If the api does not  return images for certain rare titles, it is fine [@690](https://piazza.com/class/jptzz79d354gb?cid=690).

 ### 3.3.3 Shipping Tab